cs4372/ios-study-guide/swift/Automatic-Reference-Count/Automatic-Reference-Count.md

     }
 }

-var cat : Person? = Player(salary: "200")
+var cat : Person? = Person(salary: "200")
 cat = nil

 We construct an example of class Person named cat and provide all of the class’s data to it.
 By doing so, it gives cat a strong reference to the object.
 ```

-- An initializer in the Person class creates the instance’s score property and produces a signal to indicate that initialization is in progress.
+- An initializer in the Person class creates the instance’s salary property and produces a signal to indicate that initialization is in progress.
 - When an instance of the Person class is deallocated, it has a deinitializer that outputs a message for the deallocation operation.
 - ARC memory management does not deallocate any objects with strong references.
 Next, we nil the reference to the object cat, which deallocates the object it was referencing; this is how the deinit() function of the class Person is called before it deallocates the object.